swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-verification.md

 Verifier has pre-obtained a static set of the Wallet's metadata as defined by this swiss profile verification.

 ## 12 Verifier Attestation JWT
-Verifier Attestation JWT SHOULD be used by the Wallet to validate authenticity of the Verifier in proximity use cases.
+Verifier Attestation JWT SHOULD be used by the Wallet to validate authenticity of the Verifier in proximity use cases.<br>

 Otherwise, the Wallet SHOULD use Trust Protocol mechanisms instead to validate authenticity of the Verifier.

-??(Warnung)  MISSING: Verification Deep Link Concept Data Egger Fabrice BIT Amrein Patrick BIT

 # RFC 9101 The OAuth 2.0 Authorization Framework: JWT-Secured Authorization Request (JAR)
 ## 6. Validating JWT-Based Requests